Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Restrict custom loggable listener action to entities from same bundle.
 * Fixed several minor issues in generated technical documentation.
 * Fixed possible invalid states for boolean filter in quick navigation.
+* Improved handling of entities without view or index actions in moderation panel and moderation block.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.4.0).

 ## ModuleStudio 1.3.2 (September 20, 2018)